sorbet/sorbet/website/docs/static.md

 ## Call-site granularity: `T.unsafe`

-Using sigils and method signatures are the primary ways we opt _into_ static checks, and using `T.untyped` we can opt a specific argument _out of_ static checks.
+Using pragmas and method signatures are the primary ways we opt _into_ static checks, and using `T.untyped` we can opt a specific argument _out of_ static checks.